 \section{The factor universality problem}

 We follow similarly as in Section~\ref{sec:fpfl}.
-In a few steps, we reduce from Problem~\ref{pbm:emptying_set_rewriting} (Emptying Set Rewriting) to Problem~\ref{pbm:factor_universality} (Factor Universality for a Finite Set of Words) when $L$ is a given as a finite list of binary words.
+We reduce from Problem~\ref{pbm:emptying_set_rewriting} (Emptying Set Rewriting) to Problem~\ref{pbm:factor_universality} (Factor Universality for a Finite Set of Words) when $L$ is given as a finite list of binary words.